A highly imaginative and modern poetic novel by Ali Smith. The second in her quartet and Shortlisted for The Orwell Prize 2018.

 This novel is a weird and poetic deconstruction of our perceptions of reality versus fake - plus a muddling of words, with plenty of layers of meaning to be studied.
 As such, this book was not for everyone in the Den but you cannot fault Ali Smith’s clever and beautiful working of the novel.
 Plenty to talk about in your book club, but don’t expect too much festive cheer.

 The Den previously reviewed the first instalment of Autumn which was thoroughly enjoyed as a Wild Card.
-Ali Smith’s Spring was released in March last year, in case you want to read her other novels before the release of Summer, expected in July 2020.
+Ali Smith’s Spring and Summer are also out for those interested in completing the quartet by this wonderful author.

 - for people who love books -